XORGanon/cards/README.md

 * Divide property names and values with `space` + `:` + `space`
 * Keep one empty line between each "card" and the next

+### Adding images
+To add images, do two things:

+* Upload the image you want to connect to a card into the "img" folder, by simply dragging it onto there and then committing this change.
+* Add a property line to the card: `* Image : imagename.jpg`

-#### Like so
+#### All in all, like so
-	# Schismogenesis
+	# Expansive Foaming
-	* Description : The way in which neighboring entities individuate ...
+	* Description : Fill out a void you find in any space (material, conceptual, ...) by beginning from one point and expanding into it
-	* Suite : Belonging
+	* Image : level.png

 	# Semioverse miner
 	* Lore : Some metaverse miners call their collectively constructed ...